 1. I folded the material twice and drew out my first cut with tailor’s chalk.

 2. After my first cut, I unfolded the material once, and pinned along the sleeve and side.
 I then found the center of the fabric, and drew a line down the middle of the jacket.
 I then carefully cut along this line only on the front piece of fabric.

 3. Here is an example of how I used tailor’s chalk to create a neckline after folding the fabric as it looked in step 1.

 4. Here is how the jacket is looking so far before finishing off the side seam and opening up the neckline a bit more.

 5. I used the fabric that was cut to create the sleeves to make the collar.
 Here are two pieces of fabric laying on top of each other.
 I sewed them together.

 6. Here you can see the two pieces sewn together and pinned to the jacket.

 I did decide to leave the edges raw, but I still stitched along the edges to create a beautiful finished product.

 I am thrilled with how this jacket came out.
 This was such a simple design, yet the silhouette is still stunning and super comfortable.
 You can see my other organic designs for my capsule wardrobe here.
 I will create a lookbook with these designs soon.
-See more articles like this in DIY Style or Upcycled!
+See more articles like this in My Design or Upcycled!